In your 20s? Then start saving now

 - Assess Your Situation.
 Before you do anything else, take the time to see where you stand.
 Do you like your job?
 Are you making enough money?
 Is there reason to believe you might get a raise, or—on the flip side—be laid off?
 Also take a look at any savings you already have.
 If you were to lose your job tomorrow, do you have enough set aside to keep you afloat?

 - Build a budget.
-Depending on your answers above, you may want to A) start looking for other employment opportunities; B) start building an emergency fund (aim for six months of living expenses); and/or C) create a budget that will allow you to live comfortably and save at the same time.
+Depending on your answers above, you may want to A) start looking for other employment opportunities; B) start building an emergency fund (aim for 12 months worth of your income); and/or C) create a budget that will allow you to live comfortably and save at the same time.
 To build a budget, make an itemized list of all your debts and expenses and stack them up against your total income.
 If you’re in the black, you’re off to a good start and you should consider applying all or a portion of the surplus to your retirement savings.
 If, on the other hand, the number is negative, you have work to do: Consider cutting back on your spending, paying close attention to unwarranted excesses.
 Can you live with a roommate (or possibly your parents) instead of renting on your own?
 Do you really need to own that new car, or can you make do on foot or on bike?
 These are some of the decisions you’ll have to make.

 - Tackle your debts.
 If you have any credit card debt, you should make every effort to pay it off as quickly as possible to avoid high interest rate charges.
 The same can be said for your school loans, although you can potentially pay them off last, especially if you are in a position to deduct the interest from your taxes.
 Either way, do your best to eliminate debt so you can put the extra money toward future savings and a retirement income plan.